How to Change Your Gmail Signature in 2026

 Save Changes

-How to Change Gmail Signature on iPhone (iOS)
+How to Change Your Gmail Signature on iPhone (Gmail App)

 Go to Settings